ixvu/w4111_wiki/transactions.md

     * INSERT: Write
     * UPDATE: Read then Write
     * DELETE: Write an empty value
+* Example: UPDATE accounts
+           SET bal=bal+1000
+           WHERE bal > 1M
+* We read the balances for every tuple, update those with balances > 1M.
+* Does the access method matter?
+Yes, because if we scan, we have to read every tuple, but if we index, we only have to read the tuples with balance > 1M
 * Example:
     * User's (Application) View:
         * Transaction 1: `A = A + 100` `B = B - 100`